dva81/dva81.github.io/_posts/2025-03-26-AI Is Only as Smart as Your Data.md

 - The search function relied on exact matching rather than semantic variations of questions.
 - There was no way to test alternative phrasing or conversational queries.
 - Overlapping and inconsistent answers in the dataset made it difficult for the AI to return a definitive response.
-- The system did not allow for AI-generated responses—only pre-existing text could be retrieved.
+- The business requirements did not allow for AI-generated responses.
+Only pre-existing text could be retrieved.
 - Data integrity was maintained, as business stakeholders controlled ownership, but this also meant we couldn’t manipulate data to test ideal scenarios.

 ## Key Takeaways: Fixing the Foundation